iExecBlockchainComputing/iexec-doc/appprovider.rst

  appprice               app price
  volume                 number of order created, each usage decrease this number tag                    not use
- datasetrestrict:       restricted to dataset workerpoolrestrict     restricted to workerpool
+ datasetrestrict:       restricted to a dataset  (1) workerpoolrestrict     restricted to a workerpool (1)
- requesterrestrict:     restricted to requester
+ requesterrestrict:     restricted to a requester (1)
 ===================== ==========================================================

+(1) the restriction is disabled by default with 0x0000000000000000000000000000000000000000

 .. code:: bash